mahavedalla/mahavedalla/docs/questions/kama/whether-someone-who-has-seen-the-drawbacks-in-sensual-pleasures-can-still-be-attracted-to-them.md

-# Whether someone who has seen the drawbacks in sensual pleasures can still be attracted to them?
+Question: Whether someone who has seen the drawbacks in sensual pleasures can still be attracted to them?
 Answer in Brief: -
  Category: Kāma
 Sutta References: MN 14